Materials-Consortia/OPTIMADE/optimade.rst

     * :val:`local`: the structure has been optimized using a theoretical technique based on a reasonable energy model into a local minimum of the energy surface.
       For example, structures relaxed using *ab initio* calculations without consideration of the convex hull of thermodynamical stability qualify for this category.

-    * :val:`none`: the structural has not undergone an optimization process and is thus, in some sense, arbitrary.
+    * :val:`none`: the structure has not undergone an optimization process and is thus, in some sense, arbitrary.
       Structures of this kind can come from, e.g., randomly generated coordinates or non-equilibrium snapshots.

     * :val:`indeterminate`: the database declares that the type of optimization used for this specific entry cannot be determined, e.g., because that information is missing.
-      This value represents a stronger statement - it is known that optimization is unknown - than an omitted classification (i.e, the field is missing or has value :val:`null`) that marks the property unknown only in the sense discussed in the section `Properties with an unknown value`_.)
+      This value represents a stronger statement (that the database knows that the type of optimization is not known) than an omitted classification (i.e., the field is missing or has the value :val:`null`) which communicates that the property is unknown only in the sense discussed in the section `Properties with an unknown value`_.)

     * :val:`other`: the structure is the result of some optimization process, but none of the other categories correctly represents the type of optimization used.